alanmitchell/bmon/docs/source/index.rst

 Here is a link to the `AHFC BMON Web Site <https://bms.ahfc.us/>`_

-Here is a screenshot of the application being used to look at the electricicty usage of the AHFC Headquarters building (the green bands indicate the building’s occupied periods):
+Here is a screenshot of the application being used to look at the electricity usage of the AHFC Headquarters building (the green bands indicate the building’s occupied periods):

 .. image:: /_static/sample_screen.png

-This Wiki holds the documentation for the software.
-The documentation is divided into three main sections, described below and available on the sidebar menu on the righthand side of this screen.
+The documentation for the BMON software is divided into three main sections, described below.

 :ref:`User Introduction <user-introduction>`
 --------------------------------------------